top of page

 Structuring the Sale

-Also, it is important to clarify if this is a whole business sale or assets sale because the accounting and reporting are different.
+It's also important to decide if this is a whole business sale or asset sale is best for you.
 A whole business sale can be easier than an asset-only sale.
-In the sale of an entire business, the seller transfers ownership of its business entity to the buyer.
+In this type of sale, the seller transfers ownership of its business entity to the buyer.
 The buyer steps into the shoes of the seller as owner of the business and can act on behalf of the business.
 The new owner controls any assets owned by the business without the need to transfer assets individually.
+If the business has valuable customer contracts, for example, the new owner can seamlessly take these over.
+The downside for the buyer is that any liabilities will also transfer in this type of deal.

 For example, small business owners often purchase vehicles using business funds and title them in the name of the business, even if the business owner also uses the vehicles for personal purposes.
 I have seen sellers refuse to transfer title to such vehicles at closing, claiming that they are personal vehicles that the seller did not intend to include in the sale of “all business assets.”
-The buyer then has to decide whether it is worth pursuing legal action (at the buyer’s expense) to force a transfer of ownership.
+The buyer then has to decide whether it is worth pursuing legal action to force a transfer of ownership.

 Having an attorney on your team can help avoid these disputes.